ga-wdi-boston/git-basics-practice/README.md

 Next, we'll focus on visualizing git commands, especially branching, by working on [Learn Git Branching](http://pcottle.github.io/learnGitBranching/).
-Complete all the exercises in the following sequences:
+Complete all of the exercises in the following sequences:

 -   `Main > Introduction Sequence`, levels 1 and 2
 -   `Main > Ramping Up`, all levels